Still tired with CPAP treatment. What is wrong?

 2. Incorrect CPAP Air Pressure

-This is shocking!
+I find the incorrect pressure setting in a lab a big problem.
 This means you may go home from the sleep study with a wrong setup.

 It also means it's possible you don't get enough pressure to open your airways.

 The result: tiredness, headaches, depression during the day.